blytkerchan/blytkerchan.github.io/_posts/2014-08-11-looking-for-bugs-in-several-wrong-places.markdown

 I recently went on a bug-hunt in a huge system that I knew next to nothing about.
 The reason _I_ went on this bug-hunt was because, although I didn't know the system itself, I knew what the system was supposed to do, and I can read and write all the programming languages involved in developing the system (C++, C and VHDL).
 I'm also very familiar with the protocol of which the implementation was buggy, so not knowing the system was a minor inconvenience.

-These are some notes I took during the bug-hunt, some of which intentionally kept vague so as to protect the [guilty](http://rlc.vlinder.ca/guilty.html).
+These are some notes I took during the bug-hunt, some of which intentionally kept vague so as to protect the guilty.

 <!--more-->

 The first thing I did, of course, was confirm the bug's presence in the latest version of the system, with a minimal configuration.
-The minimal configuration necessary turned out to be fairly minimal, and using the default settings of the system, so this was easier than I expected: it just took two systems (one doing the talking, one doing the bugging), a few wires and an oscilloscope -- all of which I had on or around my desk ((I try to walk at least 10,000 paces a day, but this bug wasn't going to get me away from my desk a lot...)).
+The minimal configuration necessary turned out to be fairly minimal, and using the default settings of the system, so this was easier than I expected: it just took two systems (one doing the talking, one doing the bugging), a few wires and an oscilloscope -- all of which I had on or around my desk[^1].

+[^1]: I try to walk at least 10,000 paces a day, but this bug wasn't going to get me away from my desk a lot...

 I also confirmed that an older version of the system did not have the bug, thus verifying both my method of testing for the bug and the assumption that the bug was, in fact, new.
 That having been verified, I made my first mistake.